suasuasuasuasua/cs-tips/setup/README.md

 ### Windows

-For Windows users, like myself, there is a workaround to use Linux without [dual booting](https://www.freecodecamp.org/news/how-to-dual-boot-any-linux-distribution-with-windows/), unless you want to. [^1]
+For Windows users, like myself, there is a workaround for using Linux without [dual booting](https://www.freecodecamp.org/news/how-to-dual-boot-any-linux-distribution-with-windows/), unless you want to. [^1]

 [wsl](https://docs.microsoft.com/en-us/windows/wsl/install) is Microsoft's way of allowing us to run Linux alongside Windows. `wsl` is known as a **virtual machine**. [^2] Virtualization is software that allows you to *emulate* computers inside your real computer.
 You know how people sometimes emulate [Nintendo systems](https://yuzu-emu.org/)?
 [Same idea](https://www.reddit.com/r/explainlikeimfive/comments/tnv4ww/comment/i23ifs7/?utm_source=share&utm_medium=web2x&context=3).